 Typically codes deal with the exterior maintenance of structures, overgrown vegetation, outdoor storage, and such.

 Most towns and cities practice only complaint-based code enforcement, largely for cost reasons.

 In addition to this introductory article, this section includes three specialized discussions shown below.
+Use the site search box if unsure.
 This article continues after the grid.